 - Serve a slice of toad in the hole on a plate and smothered in gravy.
 And don’t forget to make sure that everyone gets their fair share of the crispy batter!

-- You can accompany toad in the hole with additional vegetables of your choice.
+- You can accompany the toad in the hole with additional vegetables of your choice.

-Why not pin this recipe for toad-in-the-hole to your pinterest board so you can make it later.
+Why not pin this recipe for toad-in-the-hole to one of your Pinterest boards so you can find it easily?
 Just click the image below.

 Toad in the Hole with onion gravy